kiwicom/orbit/packages/babel-plugin-orbit-components/README.md

 ## Setup

+Install:
+* `yarn add -D @kiwicom/babel-plugin-orbit-components`

-Just add `@kiwicom/orbit-components` to the list of babel plugins, e.g. to `.babelrc`:
+Then just add `@kiwicom/orbit-components` to the list of babel plugins, e.g. to `.babelrc`:

 ```json
 {